stefanandres/contrail-build/README.md

-# _contrails-build_
+# _contrail-build_

-This code ought to compile opencontrails in vagrant to be used to integrate the binaries in a production OpenStack setup.
+This code ought to compile opencontrail in vagrant to be used to integrate the binaries in a production OpenStack setup.
 Currently it only supports Centos-6.5.

 ## Requirements